This department supervises the following degree programs and certificate:

 Before beginning a graduate program in this department, students should consult the graduate advisor of the particular program concerning departmental admission procedures and degree requirements.
 Admission to the Graduate School requires departmental recommendation as well as approval by the graduate dean.

 The master's program offers advanced study in literature and linguistics.
 It is intended to be a distinctly different educational experience from undergraduate study.
 The program requires study in greater depth and development of critical thinking skills.
 Candidates for the M.A. degree in this department must demonstrate a reading knowledge of a second foreign language.
 Oral and written comprehensive examinations are required.
-For outstanding students who want to pursue both a bachelor’s and a master’s degree in Classics, German, Spanish or French, the department offers an accelerated option that allows them to complete both degrees in a timely manner.
+For outstanding students who want to pursue undergraduate and graduate work in Spanish, Classics, German, or French, the department offers an accelerated option that allows them to complete both degrees in a timely manner.

-M.A. in Romance Languages.
-Applicants for the Master of Arts in Romance Languages degree with a concentration in French or Spanish may complete 30 hours of graduate courses and a thesis or 36 hours of coursework.
+M.A. in Romance Languages with a specialization in either French or Spanish – Applicants for the Master of Arts in Romance Languages degree with a specialization in French or Spanish may complete 30 hours of graduate courses and a thesis or 36 hours of coursework.
 The degree may include a 6-hour minor.
 For Spanish and French, areas of interest include literature, comparative literature, linguistics, civilization and/or culture.

-M.A. in Classics.
-Applicants for the Master of Arts in Classics degree may complete 30 hours of graduate courses and a thesis or 36 hours of coursework.
-Classics candidates are directed to the Guide to the M.A.
-Degree Program in Classics, which is obtainable from the graduate advisor or the departmental office.
-Areas of emphasis for classics include archaeology, art history, gender, language, literature, and material culture.
+M.A. in Languages and Cultures with a specialization in Classics – Applicants for the Master of Arts in Languages and Cultures with a specialization in Classics degree may complete 30 hours of graduate courses and a thesis or 36 hours of coursework.
+Candidates for this degree are directed to the Guide to the M.A.
+Degree Program in Languages and Cultures–Classics, which is obtainable from the graduate advisor or the departmental office.
+Areas of emphasis include art history, gender, language, and literature.

-M.A. in German.
-Applicants for the Master of Arts in German degree may complete 30 hours of graduate courses plus a thesis or 36 hours of coursework.
+M.A. in Languages and Cultures with a specialization in German – Applicants for the Master of Arts in Language and Cultures with a specialization in German degree may complete 30 hours of graduate courses plus a thesis or 36 hours of coursework.
 Areas of interest include literature, comparative literature, linguistics, civilization and/or culture.

 The doctoral program in Spanish requires both greater breadth of study than the M.A. program and greater concentration in the area selected for specialization.
 To fulfill these requirements the student must demonstrate a reasonable comprehensive knowledge of literature and the ability to engage in original research.
 To qualify for admission to candidacy for the Ph.D. degree in Spanish, applicants must complete a graduate minor in another language or demonstrate a reading knowledge of two approved languages other than English or Spanish.
 Any substitution must be submitted in writing to the Spanish graduate advisor and approved by the candidate's doctoral committee.